agilecustoms/release/docs/artifact-types/git.md

 3. Release workflow downloads the artifact and calls `agilecustoms/release` action, then action:
    1. commit `dist/index.js`
    2. push commit and tags to the remote repository

+## dev-release

+Git formally supports [dev-release](../features/dev-release.md).
+It just means you can create a feature branch and run `agilecustoms/release` action in `dev-release` mode on this branch.
+Git acts like glue for all other artifacts: branch `feature/login` becomes `feature-login` version.
+IaC files such as Terraform are accessible via `?ref=feature/login`

+Input `dev-branch-prefix` (default is `feature/`) enforces that only branches with this prefix can run `agilecustoms/release` in dev-release mode.
+This helps with [security](../features/dev-release.md#security) and auto cleanup